 The GWRS meets the need

 The Orange County Groundwater Basin underlies north and central Orange County.
-Extending from the Pacific Ocean to Yorba Linda, it holds over 40 million acre-feet (AF), (49 billion cubic meters) of water, the annual yield of the basin is nearly 300,000 AF (370 million cubic meters) of water and an operational capacity of roughly 500,000 AF (860 million cubic meters).
+Extending from the Pacific Ocean to Yorba Linda, it holds approximately 60 million acre-feet (AF) of water, the annual yield of the basin is typically 300,000 AF (370 million cubic meters) of water in a year, and an operational capacity of roughly 500,000 AF (860 million cubic meters).